 The content is absolutely bananas -- in the absolutely best way possible.
 It begins with a story about a historical building in the Massachusetts town of Lowell, which forays into a full-blown interactive, animated, and highly information report about the state of healthcare coverage in cities like this one as the user scrolls down.
 But the entire time, there's a helpful plus-sign along the left side of the page that, when clicked on, presents a table of contents.

-Here, links to additional content found on theatlantic.com are a bit more prevalent than the previous example -- but remember, this pillar page was created to support sponsored content.
+On The Atlantic's pillar page, links to additional content found on theatlantic.com are a bit more prevalent than the previous example.
+But remember, this pillar page was created to support sponsored content.
 Therefore, it presents an organized, non-intrusive way of linking to this sponsored (but still informative) content that relates back to the central topic of healthcare in the U.S.

-The Atlantic achieves that by placing well-designed, but noticeable links at the end of each section, which match the visual theme that precede them -- such as with the link to "The Culture Wars" content in the example above.
+The Atlantic achieves that by placing well-designed, but noticeable links at the end of each section.
+These lighter-colored boxes match the visual theme that precede them -- such as with the link to "The Culture Wars" content in the example above.

 We love content that makes good use of examples to point out best practices -- just have a look at what we're doing in this post.
 But in a move similar to Typeform's in its Brand Awareness pillar page, ProfitWell's pillar page on "The Anatomy of a SaaS Marketing Site" incorporates plenty of "in-the-while" instances of both what to do when it comes to SaaS marketing content -- and what not to do.